aremzy03/incel-e-sign-web-app/README.md

 - **📋 Audit Logging**: Immutable audit trails for compliance and security
 - **🖊️ Reusable Signatures**: Upload and manage multiple signature images for reuse
 - **🧩 Form Fields**: Backend support for initials, date, text, and designation fields (assign to signers, prefill by sender, flattened into final PDF)
+- **🔒 Locked PDFs**: Completed envelopes automatically password-protect signed PDFs and surface the password to creators and recipients
 - **🔐 JWT Authentication**: Secure token-based authentication with refresh token support
 - **⚡ Async Processing**: Background task processing with Celery and Redis